probablyjassin/bot-mk8dx/README.md

 docker compose up -d
 ```

 That's it!
-The bot uses [docker watchtower](https://github.com/containrrr/watchtower) to automatically restart the bot when the docker image gets updated!
+Uncomment the [docker watchtower](https://github.com/containrrr/watchtower) section in the `docker-compose.yml` to automatically fetch updates to restart the bot when changes are detected!